 Because the rice is already cooked, it only needs reheating.
 You should cook the other ingredients well (especially chicken) before adding the rice.

-Once the chicken is cooked through, add the rice, ketchup and grated parmesan cheese.
+Once the chicken is cooked through, add the rice, ketchup, and grated parmesan cheese.

 Ketchup rice and egg are a golden combination so I like to add a sunny side up fried egg to the dish, this is optional though.

 Serve with a sprinkle of parsley and a wedge of lemon.
-I must say that adding a squeeze of lemon juice over the rice really makes the flavours pop, so don't leave out the lemon if you can help it!
+I must say that adding a squeeze of lemon juice over the rice really makes the flavors pop, so don’t leave out the lemon if you can help it!

 Japanese Ketchup Fried Rice for Adults (Chicken Rice)